Redundancy Policy

 Colleagues may be required by their line manager to take any accrued holidays during their notice period.
 Where the Society makes a payment in lieu of notice (PILON), holidays will be calculated up to the last day worked, and the period of any PILON will not count towards holiday accrual.

-Where a colleague has 20 or more years’ service and is made redundant, they will be entitled to retain the colleague discount on their membership card.
-For all other colleagues, the colleague discount will end on their last day of employment.
+Where a colleague has 20 or more years’ service and is made redundant, they will be entitled to retain the colleague discount on their membership card for a period of 12 months.
+For all other colleagues, the Food colleague discount will end on their last day of employment.

 Other Benefits